Venezuela parliament chief: will sue in U.S., Spain over drugs reporting

 But he added that "this man from ABC ... has gotten himself into a big mess, because I'm going to sue him over there in Spain."

-The Wall Street Journal did not immediately respond to an email seeking comment.
-Reuters was unable to immediately obtain comment from The New York Times or from ABC, which on Sunday featured a story on its website about Cabello's statements.
+A Wall Street Journal spokeswoman said in an email that the paper had no comment.
+The New York Times did not immediately respond to a request for comment.
+Reuters was unable to obtain comment from ABC, which on Sunday featured a story on its website about Cabello's statements.

-The government of President Nicolas Maduro has rallied around Cabello, dismissing the accusations as Washington-backed propaganda meant to weaken his administration.
+The Venezuelan government has rallied around Cabello, dismissing the accusations as Washington-backed propaganda meant to weaken President Nicolas Maduro's administration.

 U.S. authorities have for years described Venezuela as a major transshipment point for drugs produced in neighboring Colombia, and have accused a number of high-ranking officials of involvement in the trade.